-3 River Murray Channel Monitoring Plan.
-The Department of Agriculture, the Environment and Water, through its Commonwealth Environmental Water Office (CEWO), on behalf of River Murray jurisdictions (via the Southern Connected
+River Murray Channel Monitoring Plan.
+The Department of Agriculture, the Environment and Water, through its Commonwealth Environmental Water Office (CEWO), on behalf of River Murray jurisdictions (via the Southern Connected Basin Environment Watering Committee), has agreed to engage a consortium team, led by CSIRO, to implement the River Murray Channel Monitoring Plan

 We acknowledge and respect Victorian Traditional Owners as the original custodians of Victoria's land and waters, their unique ability to care for Country and deep spiritual connection to it.

 We honour Elders past and present whose knowledge and wisdom has ensured the continuation of culture and traditional practices.